cunctator/traceshark/README.md

 If you prefer Perf, the trace can be obtained by doing something like this:

-perf record -e power:cpu_frequency -e power:cpu_idle -e sched:sched_kthread_stop -e sched:sched_kthread_stop_ret -e sched:sched_migrate_task -e sched:sched_move_numa -e sched:sched_pi_setprio -e sched:sched_process_exec -e sched:sched_process_exit -e sched:sched_process_fork -e sched:sched_process_free -e sched:sched_process_wait -e sched:sched_stick_numa -e sched:sched_swap_numa -e sched:sched_switch -e sched:sched_wait_task -e sched:sched_wake_idle_without_ipi -e sched:sched_wakeup -e sched:sched_wakeup_new -a
+perf record -e power:cpu_frequency -e power:cpu_idle -e sched:sched_kthread_stop -e sched:sched_kthread_stop_ret -e sched:sched_migrate_task -e sched:sched_move_numa -e sched:sched_pi_setprio -e sched:sched_process_exec -e sched:sched_process_exit -e sched:sched_process_fork -e sched:sched_process_free -e sched:sched_process_wait -e sched:sched_stick_numa -e sched:sched_swap_numa -e sched:sched_switch -e sched:sched_wait_task -e sched:sched_wake_idle_without_ipi -e sched:sched_wakeup -e sched:sched_wakeup_new -a --call-graph=dwarf,65528 -m 128M

-Append the '-g' flag to the end of previous command, if you want to get stack traces for your events.
+The '--call-graph=dwarf,65528' option is needed, if you want to get stack traces for your events.
+I believe that you can use the '-g' option instead if your software is compiled with frame pointer.
+The option '-m 128M' is needed to increase the memory used by perf.
 The stack trace of an event will be displayed by traceshark if you double click on the event's info field in the events view.

+In order to get an ASCII representation that can be parsed by traceshark:

 perf script -f > file_to_open_with_traceshark.asc